W. Ralph Eubanks

 Warren Ralph Eubanks Jr. (born June 25, 1957) is an American author, essayist, journalist, professor, and public speaker.
 His work focuses on race, identity, and the culture and literature of the American South.
-As of May 2021, he was a Radcliffe Institute fellow at Harvard University.

 From 1995 until May 2013 he was the Director of Publishing of the Library of Congress in Washington, D.C.
 In June 2013, he became the editor of the Virginia Quarterly Review at the University of Virginia.
 He has served as an advisor and adjunct professor on staff at the University of Virginia and George Mason University.

 In 2007, he was honored with a Guggenheim Fellowship, in recognition of his published memoir, Ever Is a Long Time: A Journey Into Mississippi's Dark Past, which The Washington Post book reviewer Jonathan Yardley named as one of the best nonfiction books of 2003.
+In May 2021 he was named the Lily Pforzheimer Foundation Fellow at the Radcliffe Institute at Harvard University for the 2021-2022 academic year.
+During his year at the Radcliffe Institute, Eubanks began work on his fourth work of nonfiction When It's Darkness on the Delta: How America's Richest Soil Became Its Poorest Land.

 Early life and education

 Warren Ralph Eubanks Jr. was born on June 25, 1957, in Mount Olive, Mississippi.
 He is the son of Warren Ralph Eubanks Sr. and Lucille (née Richardson) Eubanks.
 He graduated in 1974 from Mount Olive High School.
 Following high school, he enrolled at the University of Mississippi, earning a Bachelor's degree in English and Psychology.
 During his senior year, he served as the President of the Sigma Tau Delta collegiate honor society, which focused on the study of English and Literature.
-In 1978, he moved to Ann Arbor, Michigan, where he enrolled at the University of Michigan, graduating in 1979, with a Master's degree in English Language and Literature.
+In 1978, he moved to Ann Arbor, Michigan, where he enrolled at the University of Michigan, graduating in 1979, with a master's degree in English Language and Literature.